cristina-trebe/cryptozombies_Dapp_SmartContracts_solidity/LESSONs/2-Zombies_Attack_Their_Victims.md

 **0x0cE446255506E92DF41614C46F1d6df9Cc969183**

 (This address belongs to the CryptoZombies team.
-If you're enjoying CryptoZombies, you can send us some Ether! 😉 )
+If you're enjoying CryptoZombies, you can send them some Ether! 😉 )

-We'll get into the nitty gritty of addresses in a later lesson, but for now you only need to understand that an address is owned by a specific user (or a smart contract).
+That an address is owned by a specific user (or a smart contract).

 So we can use it as a unique ID for ownership of our zombies.
 When a user creates new zombies by interacting with our app, we'll set ownership of those zombies to the Ethereum address that called the function.